RepoDynamics/PyPackIT/docs/website/source/manual/install/new/index.md

 You will be redirected to the newly created repository in your selected account.
 Navigating to the repository's [Actions](){.user-link-repo-actions} tab, you will see that a workflow is running.
-It will automatically initialize the new repository by generating all necessary files and removing extra files that belong to the {{ccc.name}} repository but are not part of the template.
+It will automatically initialize your new repository by generating all necessary files and removing extra files that belong to the {{ccc.name}} repository but are not part of the template.
 While waiting for the workflow to complete and **before making any other changes**, follow step 2 to [add a Personal Access Token (PAT) and activate external services](#install-common).